 Assume you were eating 2500 calories before, and you are going to eat 2000 calories on keto.

 Consider that fat provides 9 calories per gram, while carbs & protein only provide 4 calories per gram.

-I can’t point to a study, but my guess is less volume of food in = less volume of poop out.
+My super scientific theory is less volume of food in = less volume of poop out.